p2panda/handbook/CODE_OF_CONDUCT.md

 ## License and attribution

-This Code of Conduct is based on [Berlin Code of Conduct](https://berlincodeofconduct.org/) which is distributed under a Creative Commons Attribution-ShareAlike 4.0 International ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)) license.
+This Code of Conduct is based on the [Berlin Code of Conduct](https://berlincodeofconduct.org/) which is distributed under a Creative Commons Attribution-ShareAlike 4.0 International ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)) license.
 It is based on the [pdx.rb](https://pdxruby.org/CONDUCT) Code of Conduct.